italia/eudi-wallet-it-docs/docs/en/onboarding-processes.rst

    * - :ref:`onboarding-system:Entity Registration`
      - None
      - An entity that passed the eligibility and compliance verification requests the registration.
-     - The Certificate and Trust Artifact Issuance processes, and for a Credential Issuer the Credential Type Registration.
+     - The Certificate and Trust Artifact Issuance processes, and for a Credential Issuer the activation of the Credential types it declares.
    * - :ref:`onboarding-system:Authentic Source Registration`
      - None
      - An Authentic Source that passed the eligibility verification requests the registration.